paperless-ngx/paperless-ngx/docs/api.md

 - `custom_fields`: Array of custom fields & values, specified as `{ field: CUSTOM_FIELD_ID, value: VALUE }`

+!!! note

+    Be aware that the URLs of all of these endpoints end with a `/`slash.

 ## Downloading documents

 In addition to that, the document endpoint offers these additional